padurean/scalatic/README.md

 Dead simple static blog generator written in Scala with minimum dependencies.

-Uses GitHub API to render as HTML posts written in GitHub-flavored Markdwon syntax.
+Uses GitHub API to render as HTML posts written in GitHub-flavored Markdown syntax.

 Should be used together with the